21EG106B01/CoffeeMachine/README.md

 This is an app made in HTML, CSS and JavaScript.
 It is a coffee vending machine app which can be installed on those machines to get coffee.It helps in selecting and paying for the coffee.

-### To start the app clone the repository and open 'index.html' in a web browser.
+### To start the app, clone the repository and open 'index.html' in a web browser.

+//Steps
 1. A menu is shown where all the coffees are listed with their prices.
 2. Select the coffee you want.
 3. Press CLEAR to clear your selection.